I know that your golden retriever is precious but that crate in your living room is screaming “I gave up on decorating.”

 #2: DIY Industrial Pipe and Wood Dog Pen (With a Personalized Name Plaque!)

-Okay, so you know that moment when your golden retriever decides the living room is the pen?
-Like, Bailey just sprawls across the entire floor, tail wagging into your coffee table, and you’re stepping over her every five seconds trying to get to the kitchen.
-Girl, I felt that for years.
+I don’t know if you’ve ever had the experience of a golden retriever thinking that the living room is the pen, but Bailey would sprawl across the whole floor, wagging her tail into my coffee table, and I would be stepping over her every five seconds to try to get to the kitchen.

-This black iron pipe and stained wood dog pen is the answer you didn’t know you needed.
-And honestly?
-It looks like something straight off your Pinterest board.
+Fellas, this black iron pipe and stained wood dog pen is the solution to the problem you didn’t even know you had.
+Plus, it looks like something straight out of your Pinterest board.

 Materials & Tools: